wee235929-cmyk/RequirementVIBE/docs/README.md

 > **Never commit the `.env` file.** It is already excluded by `.gitignore`.

+When deploying to Streamlit Cloud, set `RAPIDOCR_HOME`, `HF_HOME`, and `HF_HUB_CACHE` to a folder inside your repo (for example `/mount/src/RequirementVIBE/.cache/…`) so Docling can download OCR/model files without requiring elevated permissions.
 To set variables manually without `.env`, use your shell’s syntax (`$env:VAR="value"` in PowerShell, `export VAR=value` in Bash/Zsh, etc.).

 ## Memory Architecture Snapshot